 This question has been popularised by the research done by Frederick Reicheld et. al. and the development of the Net Promoter Score.
 Analyzed correctly this has been shown to be a very good indicator of customer loyalty.

-(For more information download our Introduction to Net Promoter Score)
+(For more information checkout this comprehensive Introduction to Net Promoter Score)

 “How much effort did you personally have to put forth to handle your request”